-The Trust is concentrated in the common stocks and ADRs of information technology companies.
+The Trust may invest significantly in the common stocks of information technology companies.
 These include companies that are involved in computer and business services, enterprise software/technical software, Internet and computer software, Internet-related services, networking and telecommunications equipment, telecommunications services, electronics products, server hardware, computer hardware and peripherals, semiconductor capital equipment and semiconductors.
-These companies face risks related to rapidly changing technology, rapid product obsolescence, cyclical market patterns, evolving industry standards and frequent new product introductions.
+These companies face risks related to rapidly changing technology, rapid product obsolescence, government regulation, competition from foreign competitors with lower production costs, supply chain disruptions affecting the production of hardware and equipment, cyclical market patterns, the loss of patent, copyright and trademark protections, evolving industry standards and frequent new product introductions.
 An unexpected change in technology can have a significant negative impact on a company.
 The failure of a company to introduce new products or technologies or keep pace with rapidly changing technology, can have a negative impact on the company's results.
 Information technology stocks tend to experience substantial price volatility and speculative trading.
+Information technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
+Additionally, companies in the technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.
 Announcements about new products, technologies, operating results or marketing alliances can cause stock prices to fluctuate dramatically.
 At times, however, extreme price and volume fluctuations are unrelated to the operating performance of a company.
 This can impact your ability to redeem your Units at a price equal to or greater than what you paid.